What Is a Living Trust in Virginia?

 Determine Your Goals

-Before setting up a living trust, it’s important to determine your goals.
-Are you primarily interested in avoiding probate, planning for incapacity, or reducing taxes?
-Knowing your objectives will help you structure the trust to meet your needs.
+Before setting up a Living Trust, it’s important to determine your goals.
+Are you primarily interested in avoiding Probate, planning for incapacity, or reducing taxes?
+Knowing your objectives will help you structure the Trust to meet your needs.

 Choose a Trustee